temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ---

+Still unable to resolve your issue?

+- If you use Temporal Cloud, create a [support ticket](https://docs.temporal.io/cloud/how-to-create-a-ticket-for-temporal-support).
-If you were unable to resolve your issue, check for similar questions and possible solutions on our [community forum](https://community.temporal.io) or [community Slack](https://temporal.io/slack), or file a [support ticket](https://docs.temporal.io/cloud/how-to-create-a-ticket-for-temporal-support).
+- If you use our open source software or Temporal Cloud, check for similar questions and possible solutions in our [community forum](https://community.temporal.io) or [community Slack](https://temporal.io/slack).